StarterX4/minetest-realtest_mt5/README.md

 Now open the anvil, put a metal hammer in the correct slot and break the form.
 You got bullion, but what to do with it?
 Sure to strike!
 But forging need to know what to strike.

+### Furnace

+The furnace is a much more efficient way to smelt stuff.
+You can smelt 5 items at once!

+To make a furnace, first find or build a flat square of 3×3 stone with a hole in the midde, like so:

+XXX
+X X
+XXX

+Drop 9 charcoal into the hole punch them with the fire starter.
+Like the bonfire, you might need multiple attempts.

+Beware: The furnace will get destroyed if you break any of the surrounding blocks.

 ### Futher playing
 There are many ores to find and many things to craft.
 From now on, you should be able to proceed on your own.
 Have fun!